 Exposition Park, near USC

-2. Head Down to Travel Town
+2. Travel Town

 5200 Zoo Dr.

-3. Meet Wildlife at the Cabrillo Marine Aquarium
+3. Cabrillo Marine Aquarium

 Start your Aquarium visit with the sea stars in the simulated “tide pool touch tank” then spend your time winding through the thirty-eight aquaria.
 Don’t miss out on the favorite aquatic babies exhibit and let the little ones learn a little something at the research station.
 Be sure to look up and meet the giant whale skeleton hanging from the ceiling.
 The museum is free for all but they do suggest a donation to help keep this wonderful community resource going.
 Parking is free and easy on the street or you can pay $1 to park it right out front.
 The aquarium hosts loads of kid friendly activities and events, including the fabulous spring time grunion runs—a So Cal tradition.